kartgoel/HydraDocumentation/docs/modelAnalysis.rst

 ViewAll
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This function retrieves all of the plots for one tained model.
+This function retrieves all of the plots for one trained model.

 .. code-block:: python